Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Introduction

 \section{Introduction}

-The rapid proliferation of fake news has emerged as a pressing societal threat, notably influencing significant political events such as the Brexit referendum and the 2016 U.S. presidential election \citep{[2]]}.
-In recent years, the advent of large language models (LLMs), exemplified by models like ChatGPT \citep{[1]} and LLaMA \citep{[57]}, has significantly lowered the barrier to generating highly convincing fake news content.
-These models possess remarkable capabilities in producing human-level texts, ranging from social media posts to detailed news articles \citep{[4],[5]}.
-Consequently, misinformation generation has shifted increasingly from human-written to LLM-generated, further complicating detection efforts \citep{[6]]}.
-These developments underscore the critical and urgent need for reliable methods to detect LLM-generated fake news.
+Fake news poses a pressing social threat by undermining public trust and democratic integrity.
+This concern has been amplified by the emergence of LLMs, as illustrated by the 2024 Philadelphia sheriff election, where ChatGPT \citep{[1]} was reportedly used to produce campaign-style news articles \citep{[14]]}.
+With the rapid advancement of LLMs, the barrier to generating highly convincing news has been significantly lowered.
+These models can produce fluent and contextually coherent text across diverse formats, ranging from short social media posts to long-form news reports \citep{[4],[5]}.
+As a result, fake news generation is increasingly shifting from human-written to LLM-generated, creating new challenges for reliable detection \citep{[6]],[18]]}.
+These developments highlight the urgent need for effective methods to detect LLM-generated fake news.

-Initial attempts at detecting LLM-generated fake news typically adapted methods originally designed for human-written misinformation.
-These approaches rely primarily on extracting static linguistic features, such as lexical and syntactic patterns \citep{[18]],[48]}.
-However, due to the inherent flexibility of LLMs, which can dynamically alter writing styles, coherence, and content structures, such static feature-based methods struggle to maintain their effectiveness over time.
-To address this limitation, recent research efforts have explored the use of LLMs themselves for the detection of fake news \citep{[14]]}.
-For instance, Zhang et al. \citep{[20]} employed direct queries with heuristically designed prompts, while Jiang et al. \citep{[47]} trained continuous prompts across various styles to enhance generalization capabilities.
-Yet, these strategies still predominantly focus on analyzing surface-level textual content, overlooking the subtle but crucial internal decision-making differences of LLMs between generating authentic and deceptive news.

-Motivated by cognitive theories \citep{[65],[66]}, which suggest that humans adopt distinct cognitive processes when engaging in truthful versus deceptive content, we pose a critical question: Do LLMs also exhibit internal process differences when tasked with generating real versus fake news under malicious prompts?
-To investigate this, we designed an exploratory experiment (Section \ref{sec:2}) that reconstructs the word-level probability distributions produced by LLMs when generating news.
-Specifically, we instructed LLMs to sequentially predict each word's probability in both authentic and deceptive contexts.
-By comparing these probability distributions, we identified a distinctive phenomenon, which we term \textit{Linguistic Fingerprints} (as shown in Figure \ref{fig:1}).
-These fingerprints manifest as statistically discernible shifts in word-choice probabilities: notably, LLMs guided by malicious prompts tend to assign higher reconstruction probabilities to fake news content compared to real news counterparts, thereby providing a potent discriminative feature.